Samuel May Williams House: Post-museum

 After closing its doors to the public, the house was used by the Texas Gulf Coast Chapter of the American Society of Interior Designers as a showcase.
 The home was redesigned at no cost to the GHF.
 Designers donated their time, and businesses and craftsmen donated an estimated $100,000 worth of materials and time.
 The redesigned house features wood floors, stenciling in the entryway, and faux crown molding in the dining room.
-The color palette is now blues, roses, soft yellow, and gold colors, and the furniture is a mix of period pieces–some originally owned by the Williams family–and contemporary furniture.
+The color palette is now blues, roses, soft yellow, and gold colors, and the furniture is a mix of period pieces – some originally owned by the Williams family – and contemporary furniture.
 The theater was converted to a kitchen, and the bathroom was upgraded with antique fixtures.

 After the showcase concluded, the GHF offered the house for lease.
 Tenants would also serve as curators and would be required to interview for the opportunity to live there.
 Tenants are requested to open the house or grounds occasionally.
 This is the first time that a group has leased a historic building with a newly redesigned interior.
 The home suffered minimal damage during Hurricane Ike, which hit Galveston in September 2008.

-In early 2016 the GHF sold the house to Leah and Mariano Garcia-Blanco, who moved to Galveston from North Carolina in 2014 and who are restoring the interior of this home so important to Galveston and Texas.
+In early 2016 the GHF sold the house to Leah and Mariano Garcia-Blanco, who moved to Galveston from North Carolina in 2014 and planned to restore the interior.